Bill Simmons: Awards and recognition

-Controversy
+Controversies

-A frequent column target for Simmons in the past has been former New York Knicks coach and general manager Isiah Thomas.
-This led to Thomas threatening Simmons on Stephen A. Smith's radio show in early 2006, saying that there would be "trouble" if they ever met in the street.
+In the past, a frequent column target for Simmons has been former New York Knicks coach and general manager Isiah Thomas.
+This led to Thomas threatening Simmons on Stephen A. Smith's radio show in early 2006, saying there would be "trouble" if they ever met in the street.
 Upon a meeting in Las Vegas, they both decided they were entertainers at heart.
 Simmons and Red Sox announcer Jerry Remy feuded over the presidency of Red Sox Nation.
 The Red Sox asked Simmons to run for the ceremonial position and he accepted.
 In a candidate's memo, Simmons remarked that he was a better choice than Remy because he is not a smoker.
-Remy criticized Simmons for about five minutes during the July 16, 2007 NESN broadcast of a Red Sox–Royals game.
-Simmons later removed himself from consideration and Remy was named president.
+Remy criticized Simmons for about five minutes during a July 2007 NESN broadcast of a Red Sox–Royals game.
+Simmons later removed himself from consideration, and Remy was named president.

 Simmons faced widespread critique in 2013 when he linked local fans' ambivalence about Memphis Grizzlies's chances to lingering trauma surrounding the assassination of Martin Luther King Jr. In September 2017, Simmons voiced his support for Jemele Hill, who became involved in controversy after tweeting her personal views on Donald Trump.

-On September 1, 2021, The New York Times published an investigation into The Ringer′s workplace culture.
+In September 2021, The New York Times published an investigation into The Ringer′s workplace culture.
 It included accusations that Simmons had tried to marginalize The Ringer′s newly formed union, through tactics such as bringing in contract workers and unfollowing writers on Twitter who had expressed support for the union.

-On April 26, 2022, Simmons drew criticism from current and former NBA players over his comment stating "...fuck Jalen Green" when discussing his choices for All-Rookie first team.
-Simmons later clarified that the expletive was a joke and not a personal attack, and that he was simply indicating his preference for Herb Jones as a candidate for the All-Rookie team.
-On May 24, 2022, Simmons hosted Jalen Green as a guest on his podcast, where the two discussed the controversy and cleared the air.
+In April 2022, Simmons drew criticism from current and former NBA players over his comment stating "...fuck Jalen Green" when discussing his choices for the All-Rookie team.
+Simmons later clarified that the expletive was a joke and not a personal attack, and that he was simply indicating his preference for Herb Jones as a candidate.
+In May 2022, Simmons hosted Jalen Green as a guest on his podcast, where the two discussed the controversy and cleared the air.

-In June 2023, when referring to the mutual decision of Spotify and Prince Harry and Meghan, The Duchess of Sussex's Archewell productions to end a $20 million agreement and part ways after only 12 episodes of a single podcast (Meghan's Archetypes podcast) and one holiday special, Simmons labelled the Prince and Duchess "fucking grifters".
+In June 2023, when referring to the mutual decision of Spotify and Prince Harry and Meghan, The Duchess of Sussex's Archewell productions to prematurely end a $20 million agreement and part ways after only 12 episodes of a podcast (Meghan's Archetypes podcast) and one holiday special, Simmons labelled the Prince and Duchess "fucking grifters".
 Simmons (who is an executive at Spotify overseeing podcast innovation and monetization) further stated: The Fucking Grifters'.
 That's the podcast we should have launched with them.
-I have got to get drunk one night and tell the story of the Zoom I had with Harry to try and help him with a podcast idea.
+I’ve got to get drunk one night and tell the story of the Zoom I had with Harry to try and help him with a podcast idea.
 It's one of my best stories [...]
 Fuck them.
 The grifters."